clatlan/cdiutils/README.md

 ```

 ## Getting started

-Once the package installed, you can try it right away using the notebook template directly accessible with the command:
+Once the package is installed, you can try it right away using the notebook template directly accessible with the command:

 ```
 prepare_bcdi_notebook.py [path_to_destination]
 ```

 This will generate a notebook template at the given destination.

 ## Processing BCDI data